 Can I Sue a Municipality in Texas for my Injuries?

+Are you wondering how to sue the city for negligence?
 In Texas, you have the right to bring a lawsuit against a municipality or any other government entity responsible for your injuries.
 However, these kinds of claims are a bit different from a regular plaintiff’s lawsuit as they are subject to special rules and procedures outlined by the Tort Claims Act.

 If you are planning to sue a government entity for your injuries, it is essential that you hire an attorney who is knowledgeable and experienced with the Tort Claims Act.
 Thomas J. Henry has handled government injury lawsuits for more than 30 years.